Skip to main content

 Deductible (Health Insurance)

-The amount you must pay for healthcare services before your insurance begins to pay — ranging from $0 for some plans to $7,000+ for high-deductible plans.
+The amount a patient must pay for covered healthcare services before the insurance plan begins to pay, ranging from $0 for some plans to $7,000+ for high-deductible plans.

 How It Works